omriarad/mcas/README.md

 ### Configure

 Create build directory at root level.
-We normally use `mcas/build` (The deadult build is in debug mode)
+We normally use `mcas/build` (The default build is in debug mode)

 ```bash
 mkdir build